rarepops/SmartChaosMachines/Documentation/Ways of Working.md

 # Ways of Working: Smart Chaos Machines Team

+_This document defines team collaboration practices for the Smart Chaos Machines project.
+For project context and technical architecture, see [Project Proposal](Project-Proposal.md).
+For implementation timeline, see [Implementation Plan](Implementation-Plan.md)._

 ## **"Energize People Everyday":**
 - **Dad Joke Standups**: Dad jokes before the standup starts to start meetings with a bit of fun
 - **Gaming Sessions**: Regular online gaming with mic-required games (like Lethal Company) to build natural communication and teamwork (outside the pressure of production deadlines, with approval by manager)